-"The Port Authority of New York and New Jersey continues to use the northern portion of the site to conclude their work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
+The Port Authority of New York and New Jersey continues to use the northern portion of the site to conclude their work on the construction of the below grade Vehicular Security Center and elevated Liberty Park which are vital components of the World Trade Center site.
+The southern-most portion of the site is now being used on a temporary basis as a public plaza.